-- 1 A notice, including a notification, communication or proposal, may be transmitted by document, facsimile or e-mail. - 2.
-If an address has been designated by a party specifically for this purpose or authorised by the arbitral tribunal, any notice shall be delivered to that party at that address, and if so delivered shall be deemed to have been received.
+- Documents, including statements of claim, statements of defence, notifications, proposals and other communications may be delivered physically or by e-mail, subject to any directions by the arbitral tribunal. - 2 If an address has been designated by a party specifically for this purpose or authorised by the arbitral tribunal, any notice shall be delivered to that party at that address, and if so delivered shall be deemed to have been received.

-Delivery by facsimile or e-mail may only be made to an address so designated or authorised.
+Delivery by e-mail may only be made to an address so designated or authorised.

-- 3. In the absence of such designation or authorisation, a notice is: - (a) Received if it is physically delivered to the addressee; or - (b) Deemed to have been received if it is delivered at the place of business, habitual residence or mailing address of the addressee. - 4.
-If, after reasonable efforts, delivery cannot be effected in accordance with paragraphs 2 or 3, a notice is deemed to have been received if it is sent to the addressee's last-known place of business, habitual residence or mailing address by registered letter or any other means that provides a record of delivery or of attempted delivery. - 5.
+- 3. In the absence of such designation or authorisation, a notice is: - (a) Received if it is physically delivered to the addressee; or - (b) Deemed to have been received if it is delivered at the place of business or habitual residence of the addressee. - 4.
+If, after reasonable efforts, delivery cannot be effected in accordance with paragraphs 2 or 3, a notice is deemed to have been received if it is sent to the addressee's last-known place of business or habitual residence by any means that provides a record of delivery or of attempted delivery. - 5.
 A notice shall be deemed to have been received on the day it is delivered in accordance with paragraphs 2, 3 or 4, or attempted to be delivered in accordance with paragraph 4.
 A notice transmitted by electronic means is deemed to have been received on the day it is sent, except that a notice of arbitration so transmitted is only deemed to have been received on the day when it reaches the addressee's electronic address. - 6.
 For the purpose of calculating a period of time under these Rules, such period shall begin to run on the day following the day when a notice is received.
 If the last day of such period is an official holiday or a non-business day at the residence or place of business of the addressee, the period is extended until the first business day which follows.
 Official holidays or non-business days occurring during the running of the period of time are included in calculating the period.